 Stay with us to learn some of the fundamental git commands that will greatly simplify your development cycles.

 The git CLI offers a considerable number of git commands to make the software development process easier for developers.

 Our editors have outlined some of the most useful such commands for the convenience of our readers.
 So, continue reading and discover them at your own pace.

 1. Configure User Profile

 You can configure your git profile using the git config command.
 The least you can set up is the username and the email address.
 Git allows users to configure these policies either globally or on a project basis.
-Use the below command to set the user and email address for each repository.
+Use the below command to set each repository’s user and email address.

 $ git config user.name "USERNAME" $ git config user.email "[email protected]"